ashwinjoe-offl/docker/README.md

-# Deploying a minimal go application onto Kubernetes using Docker Desktop and Terraform
+# Deploying a Secure Go Application with HTTPS on Kubernetes

+This project deploys a Go web application to Kubernetes with HTTPS support, external access, and continuous deployment.

 ## Prerequisites